imagej/imagej.github.io/pages/MorphoLibJ.md

 ![Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
 Left: original image.
 Middle: result of watershed segmentation.
-Right: overlay of edges representing adjacent regions.](MorphoLibJ-region-adjacency-graph.png "Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
+Right: overlay of edges representing adjacent regions.](/images/pages/MorphoLibJ-region-adjacency-graph.png "Computation of the Region Adjacency Graph on a microscopy image of plant tissue.
 Left: original image.
 Middle: result of watershed segmentation.
-Right: overlay of edges representing adjacent regions.")
+Right: overlay of edges representing adjacent regions.")"

 The plugin (under {% include bc content='Plugins | MorphoLibJ | Analyze
 | Region Adjacency Graph'%}) works for both 2D and 3D images, and